Add, review, and approve company associates

 - On the Officers verification list, the button is Create new officer.
 On the Shareholders verification list, it’s Create new shareholder.
 On the Trustees verification list, it’s Create new trustee.
-On the Authorised persons verification list, the button is Create new authorised person.
+On the Authorized persons verification list, the button is Create new authorized person.

 The associate is added to the verification list.

 A profile is created for the individual or company so they can be verified and approved as an associate.
 To learn more, see Approve/reject company associates.

 Adding associates from an imported list

 You can run a check that returns a list of officers, shareholders, or trustees from your data provider, along with any available information about them.

 Once associates are imported into PassFort, they can be added to a verification list automatically or manually.

 Import a list of associates

 The type of check you can use to import associates depends on the task.